nanocurrency/nano-docs/docs/running-a-node/node-setup.md

     - You have a basic understanding of Docker.
     - You are using [Nano's official Docker images](https://hub.docker.com/r/nanocurrency/nano/tags/) to manage your node.
 If you decide to use a different method, you will need to be able to fill in the gaps when following along.

+!!! tip "Beta Network Setup"
+	The details below are focused on running a node on the main network.
+The beta network is also available for testing and is a great place to learn about node management.
+Beta nodes also help improve our network, so please consider running one!

+	See the [Beta Network](/running-a-node/beta-network) page for details on how to setup a node on this test network.

 ---

 --8<-- "hardware-recommendations.md"